COULD YOU BECOME A COOKHILL PARISH COUNCILLOR?

 HOW DO I BECOME A COUNCILLOR?

-During an election year there are four initial steps to take before standing in elections:
+There are four initial steps to take before standing in elections:

 - Find out when the Notice of Election is published.
 Contact the Returning Officer in your District Council who can provide the timetable.
 You can also download the current timetable using the link at the end of this page.